NLeSC/MAGMa/web/docs/launcher.rst

 Installation
 ------------

-1. Create a user for the joblauncher, see :ref:`User management <user>` or `user.rst <user.rst>`_.
+1. Create a user (e.g. "joblauncher") for the joblauncher, see :ref:`User management <user>` or `user.rst <user.rst>`_.
-2. Set username as 'monitor_user' key in web config file, so that user is authorized with to update statuses of jobs.
+2. Set 'monitor_user' key in web config file, so that user is authorized with to update statuses of jobs;

+    monitor_user = joblauncher

 3. Login as the joblauncher user on web site
 4. On workspace page generate an access token.
 Example token object: